 Roman Roads & River Crossings

-The name is Saxon for 'Street-Clearing,' the street being the north-south Roman road from Calleva (Silchester) to Dorcic (Dorchester-on-Thames).
+This place-name is Anglo-Saxon for Street Clearing, the street being the north-south Roman road from Silchester (Roman Calleva) to Dorchester-on-Thames.
 For many years, misguided Victorian antiquarians actually identified Streatley with the Roman town of Calleva, but the excavations at Silchester in Hampshire in the 1890s produced inscriptions that proved otherwise.
-There was a Roman settlement in the village, just south-west of the parish church, but it was very small.
-It was an ideal spot guarding two trading routes, for there was a second ancient track heading east-west that had a ferry crossing the Thames where the bridge now stands.
+There was indeed a Roman settlement in the village, just south-west of the parish church, but it was very small.
+It was an ideal spot for guarding two trading routes, for there was a second ancient track heading east-west that had a ferry crossing over the Thames where the bridge now stands.
 The Romans improved the crossing by added a causeway to form a ford.
-The road is known as the Icknield Way because it took Iron Age man to the land of the Iceni tribe in Norfolk, although it is considerably older, as shown by Bronze Age and Neolithic finds from the parish.
-The several sarsen stones scattered around the parish are perfectly natural, but tradition tells us that these were originally thrown into Kiddington Bottom by the Aldworth Giants while holding a stone hurling competition.
+The road is known as the Icknield Way because it took Iron Age man to the land of the Iceni tribe in Norfolk, although it is considerably older.
+The several sarsen stones scattered around the area are perfectly natural but tradition relates that these were originally thrown there by the 'Aldworth Giants' during a stone hurling competition.

-The print of a giant hand may supposedly still be seen impressed onto one sarsen.
-In 1607, an inventor called William Bush made an attempt to travel in the same vessel, by air, land and water through Berkshire!
-He started at He started by descended from the tower of Lambourn Church in his 'ship'.
+The original manor house at Streatley is thought by some to have been Place Manor in the High Street, near the crossroads.
+It has a 16th century core and a beautifully preserved dovecote of the same date.
+At this time, it was leased it to the Berington (or Buriton) family who have a brass memorial in the parish church.
+In 1607, an inventor called William Bush made an attempt to travel in a single vessel, by air, land and water through Berkshire.
+He started by descending from the tower of Lambourn Church in his 'ship'.
 Giving this a series of wheels, he travelled on across the Downs to Childrey, Aldworth and down to Streatley.
-There, the vessel entered the River Thames, but Mr. Bush was so harassed by a group of local bargemen, that, in fear for his life, he was forced to flee to his lodgings in the village.
-The bargemen, meantime, scuppered his ship with staves, hooks and pikes.
-It took the poor man a month to make repairs, but he did eventually manage to sail his ship to London where he was greeted with great celebrations.
+There, the vessel entered the River Thames but Mr Bush was so harassed by a group of local bargemen that, in fear for his life, he was forced to flee to his lodgings in the village.
+The bargemen, meanwhile, scuppered his ship.
+It took the poor man a month to make repairs but he did eventually manage to sail his ship to London.

-The backwater in front of the medieval mill at Streatley is said to have been the setting for Mole and Ratty's picnic in the opening scene of 'Wind in the Willows,' although the inspiration for EH Shepherd's illustrations would be more likely as the author, Kenneth Grahame, was by that time living in Pangbourne.
+The backwater in front of the medieval mill at Streatley is said to have been the setting for Mole and Ratty's picnic in the opening scene of 'The Wind in the Willows', although it is more likely that it was the inspiration for EH Shepard's illustrations, as the author, Kenneth Grahame, was by that time living in Pangbourne.
 He wrote the book in Cookham Dean.
-The mill was a famous beauty spot for centuries, but it burnt down in 1926, shortly after being converted to electricity generation.
-Streatley and the Bull Inn (formerly the Turnpike post house) feature in Jerome K. Jerome's 'Three Men in a Boat' and Oscar Wilde is said to have stayed at the famous Swan Inn, on the river.
-This building was first turned into a pub in 1698 by Francis Swan - hence the name.
+The mill was a famous beauty spot for centuries but it burnt down in 1926, shortly after being converted for electricity generation.
+Streatley and the Bull Inn (formerly the Turnpike post house) feature in Jerome K Jerome's 'Three Men in a Boat' and Oscar Wilde is said to have stayed at the Swan Inn, on the river.
+This building was first turned into a pub in 1698 by Francis Swan who gave it his family name.
 He was the grandfather of architect, Sir John Soane.
 In the 1970s, it was owned by entertainer, Danny La Rue, and saw many visitors from the world of show business.

-|© Nash Ford Publishing 2011; Revised 2015.
+|© Nash Ford Publishing 2011; Revised 2015; Revised 2020.
 All Rights Reserved.